 And the very first thing to do, after finishing up your book’s first manuscript, is to decide the course you want to walk upon to get your book published.
-Whether to self-publish or traditionally publish it, for that, one must have a piece of profound and extensive knowledge about both preferences.
+Whether to self-publish or traditionally publish it, for, one must have a piece of profound and extensive knowledge about both preferences.
 So worry no more!

-Here Is Listed The Difference Between Self-Publishing And Traditional Publishing.
+Here Is Listed The Difference Between Self-Publishing And Traditional Publishing

 There are prominent companies, which act as third-party publisher that helps you to publish your book.
-They are most certainly to keep almost more than 90 per cent of royalty, and the remaining rest is yours.
+They are most certainly to keep almost more than 90 percent of royalty, and the remaining rest is yours.
 You don’t own complete ownership of your craft if you opt for traditional publishing.

 So Why Are People So Hyped About Traditional Publishers Anyway?

 This is so because of their marketing venture.
 They take command to market, promote, edit and publish your book without asking a penny from you.
 They even give you an advance-money cheque for your book publication.
-And this is one of the reasons why these houses have an extremely selective process since they are priorly investing in a book that may or may not be a hit.
+This is one of the reasons why these houses have an extremely selective process since they are priorly investing in a book that may or may not be a hit.

 This is a modern route that one can pick to get their book in front of the world.
 Before it, only a handful of talents were able to get bared to the world, thanks to traditional publishing.

-Self-publishing is basically paying the cost of editing and other essentialities to get a book readily available in book stores.
-You own the rights to your book and attain almost 100 per cent of royalty.
+Self-publishing is basically paying the cost of editing and other essentialities to get a book readily available in bookstores.
+You own the rights to your book and attain almost 100 percent of royalty.
 You even have the choice to design your front-back cover page, interior layout, etc.